stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 fail.
 All tokens locked in PoX-1 (but not PoX-2) will unlock at the end of period 2a.

-PoX reward payouts contine to happen for cycle `N`, even though PoX-1 will be disabled between cycle `N` and `N+1`.
+PoX reward payouts continue to happen for cycle `N`, even though PoX-1 will be disabled between cycle `N` and `N+1`.
 This is because the reward set is chosen at the _start_ of the reward cycle, and used to schedule miner payouts over the course of the cycle.
 Cycle `N` is the last reward cycle in which PoX-1 will be